Mali says signed accords with China for projects worth $11 billion

 The agreements were signed during a four-day visit by President Ibrahim Boubacar Keita to China from Sept.
 9 to 13 for the World Economic Forum in Tianjin, according to a statement published on the website of Mali's presidency.

+The ministry said in a short statement on its website last week that Premier Li Keqiang told Keita that China was willing to increase cooperation on mining, agriculture and infrastructure.
+It made no mention of any deals signed.

+China typically gives very few details about agreements signed with other countries, especially in Africa.

-The biggest of the planned projects is an $8 billion, 900-km (560-mile) railway linking Mali's capital Bamako to Guinea's port capital Conakry.
+Mali's presidency said in the website statement the biggest of the planned projects was an $8 billion, 900-km (560-mile) railway linking the capital of Bamako to Guinea's port capital Conakry.

 Another 750 billion CFA francs ($1.48 billion) would be used to renovate the Bamako-Dakar railway, linking Mali to the Senegalese capital to the west.